immstudios/unity/README.md

 > unprotected by conditional access for the purpose of simultaneous listening/viewing of the
 > programme units and other broadcasts

-This software aims to create solution which is not covered by these two definitions.
+This software aims to create solution which is not covered by these two definition, thus not cotrolled by the [council for radio and television broadcasting](http://www.rrtv.cz) nor collective rights managers.

 Prerequisites